ahmedjjameel/MPC_ACC_Matlab/README.md

 ### CONCLUSIONS
-In this paper, we implement a simple MPC controller for a basic version of ACC.
+A simple MPC controller for a basic version of ACC is implemented.
 The controller can achieve the required stability and ensure that the distance between the car is minimized to a short time.

 #### REFERENCES
 [1]	G.J.L.
 Naus, J. Ploeg, M.J.G.
 Molengraft, van de, W.P.M.H.
 Heemels, and M. Steinbuch.
 Design and implementation of parameterized adaptive cruise control: an explicit model predictive control approach.
 Control Engineering Practice, 18(8):882–892, 2010.